zihanliang/qtm350-quiz03/README.md

 3. Configure security groups to allow SSH, HTTPS and HTTP access
 4. Allocate at least 15GB disk space
 5. Connect to the instance using `ssh -i <key.pem> ubuntu@<public-ip>`
-6. Update system packages with `apt`
+6. Update and upgrade system packages with `apt`
 7. Install required packages: `python3` `python3-pandas`, `python3-matplotlib`, `python3-numpy`, and `python3-seaborn`
 8. From your terminal, upload the files `weather_data.py` and `weather_data.txt` to the EC2 instance using `scp -i <key.pem> <file> <user>@<ip>:<path>`
 9. Run the script `weather_analysis.py` on the EC2 instance using Python